Contrasts

 Now, to be fair, Greece locked down early, and locked down HARD when they did.
 You basically couldn't leave your house except for eight reasons, and had to send an SMS to a number to report when you did.
 It was really strict.
 We did not have that level of restriction in Canada at all.
 So I understand their desire to have a bit more normalcy, as best they can.

 The main difference is the busy-ness.
 It is so quiet.
 Walking around a dead Oia, a nearly lifeless Thira—the famous tourist towns of Santorini—is so strange.
 There are usually throngs of tourists in these locations, many spit off cruise ships to enjoy the island for a brief few hours.
-This discreapancy as compared to other years is both delightful from the standpoint of being here as a visitor/non working semi-resident, and heartbreaking to know that there has been almost no tourist season, and so many businesses won't make it, and winter will be a huge struggle for many Greeks.
+This discrepancy as compared to other years is both delightful from the standpoint of being here as a visitor/non working semi-resident, and heartbreaking to know that there has been almost no tourist season, and so many businesses won't make it, and winter will be a huge struggle for many Greeks.

 So while I am enjoying the closer to "normal" feeling, it's sad to know that it's not normal for them, in truly difficult ways.